stevengharris/MarkupEditor/README.md

 1. At this point, the MarkupEditor is really only useful on devices with a keyboard.
 On the iPad (and worse on the iPhone), the toolbar is too wide, and it isn't set up for scrolling or, better, for a different display for the format.
 I intend to work on the iPad usage but have not put any time into it.
 I am primarily focused on using it on the Mac.
 2. Caret occasionally goes missing.
 After some editing operations, the insertion point caret is properly placed but disappears.
 Moving the arrow keys or typing will reveal it.
 3. Table editing
-    * Table formatting is pretty bad.
+    * Table styling is pretty bad.
 I plan to provide options for putting borders around elements, header, etc.
     * Table tabbing is not working properly.
     * Headers are currently colspanning the full table, but this needs to be adjustable.
-4. Image selection is funky.
+4. Image editing
+    * Selection is funky.
+Should show the image itself being selected but does not.
-5. Image scaling is clunky.
-I plan to replace this with an overlay with handles on the image.
+    * Scaling is clunky.
+I plan to replace the Stepper with an overlay with handles on the image.
+    * Save and cancel should go away in favor of immediate preview and undo.
+5. List editing
+    * Tab should indent into a sublist, Shift-Tab should outdent.
+Neither works now.

 ### Limitations